sagecodes/intro-tableau/README.md

 We're going to look at 3 different datasets, and answer questions about them.

-Tip: For these workshop we will be using data thats already in a good formatted, but when working with clients in the feild be prepared to do a lot of data cleaning / reformattig!
+Tip: For these workshop we will be using data thats already in a good formatted, but when working with clients in the field be prepared to do a lot of data cleaning / reformatting!

 ### Project 1

-The city of Seattle wants to know understand how many bikes are going accross the Fremont Brige.
+The city of Seattle wants to know understand how many bikes are going across the Fremont Bridge.
 And what time of the year is most popular.
-Can possbly shed some insight on why?
+Can possibly shed some insight on why?

 This project we will be using the [Fremont Bridge Data](https://data.seattle.gov/Transportation/Fremont-Bridge-Hourly-Bicycle-Counts-by-Month-Octo/65db-xm6k)